laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 3. Click on your extensions list, select uBlacklist, then click on the "options" text, highlighted in blue.

-4. Enable the **Other search engines**, and click on the search engine(s) you want this list to work on.
+4. Enable other search engines by clicking on the 'Other search engines/SERPINFO' button, and click on the search engine(s) you want this list to work on.
 A list of compatible search engines (with images support) is [here.](https://github.com/iorate/ublacklist?tab=readme-ov-file#supported-search-engines)

 5. Scroll all the way down until you see the "Subscription" tab, and click on the blue "Add a subscription" button.